 While part of Facebook’s marketing appeal is the fact that it’s free, Facebook’s paid advertising platform can be handy for local marketers, especially those just starting out.
 Your budget can be as low as $5 a day, you can cancel at any time, and you can refine your audience to a very narrow demographic, including restricting your audience to a geographic area.
 A few weeks of post-boosting and advertising could jump-start your campaign with a few hundred followers, as long as you have the budget for it.
 And if it works out well, you can analyze the ROI and step up the budget if it makes sense.
 Otherwise, local SEO success can be achieved solely through committed, hard work.

 Local SEO, like its national counterpart, takes time and consistency before its eventual payoff.
-You could implement these strategies effectively and consistently on Facebook for months before you start to see a noticeable rise, but if you’re committed to giving your customers a great experience, and the rest of your local strategies are in order, you’ll pave a clear path to the top of the SERPs.
-Measure your progress regularly with Google Analytics, and evaluate the quality of your posts by reviewing user reception—the more likes, shares, and comments your posts attract, the better you’re doing.
+You could implement these strategies effectively and consistently on Facebook for months before you start to see a noticeable rise, but if you’re committed to giving your customers a great experience, and the rest of your local strategies are in order, you’ll have a clear path to the top of the SERPs.
+Measure your progress regularly with Google Analytics and evaluate the quality of your posts by reviewing user reception—the more likes, shares, and comments your posts attract, the better you’re doing.
 Make adjustments that favor the successful elements of your strategy, and don’t be afraid to cut something out if it isn’t working for you.